oxyplugins/oxyextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.1.6 ( August 17, 2020 ) =
+* [Carousel Builder] - New component for visually building carousels (for use with repeater component).
+* [Offcanvas] - Any elements inside the offcanvas can now make use of Oxygen's scroll animations, triggered when the offcanvas is opened (rather than on page load).
+* [Slide Menu] - Added new menu alignment controls and focus controls for the sub menu buttons.
+* [Lottie] - Added option to render animation as <canvas> instead of <svg> (to prevent rare cases of some animations flickering in Safari).

 = 1.1.5 ( August 06, 2020 ) =
 * [Fluent Form] - Fixed padding issue on phone/mobile field when flag is disabled.